Skip to Main Content

 Description

 The AI & Advanced Computing Institute at Schmidt Sciences supports fundamental research in artificial intelligence (AI), the application of AI and data science across a wide variety of disciplines, and the creation of high-impact research platforms that can speed discovery.
 Our AI at Work program aims to spur exceptional research exploring how adoption of AI may affect the nature of work and the operation of the labor market.
-We will support both descriptive work that gauges causal impacts, and prescriptive work that field-tests the design of tools, training, and policies that may produce desirable outcomes. .
+We will support work that offers compelling empirical insights into these questions.

 Currently, there are too few high-quality field experiments and quasi-experiments that examine the real-world effects of introducing AI tools in the workplace.
 Stakeholders, such as AI tool developers, government agencies and businesses, need reliable information on how AI systems perform in practice and what their implementation means for employees and the labor market.
 The AI at Work program is designed to address this need by funding research that provides clear and trustworthy estimates of the effect of the deployment of AI tools in the workplace.